alex-therapeutics/diga-api-client/docs/diga_api.md

 According to the openapi specification the request contains 4 different parameters which are sent with `ContentType: multipart/form-data`:

 - `iksender` - Institutionskennzeichen (IK) of the DiGA manufacturer (an id required for payments)
-- `ikempfaenger` - IK of the insurance which can be found in the mapping file
+- `ikempfaenger` - IK of the insurance which can be found in the mapping file (`Kostentraegerkennung` - [section 5.2.2](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/DiGA_Anlage_1_Technische_Anlage_zur_RL_V1.1_20210225.pdf))
 - `verfahren` - a code which discriminates requests for code verification and reimbursement
 - `nutzdaten` - additional information for the request, including the prescription code
   - the `nutzdaten` are described later in more detail as this is the tricky bit of the request

 ### Institutionskennzeichen - IK numbers

-The IK numbers are 9 digits long and must be requested by every DiGA manufacturer.
-**TODO** add more information about this process.
+Detailed information about the IK numbers can be found [here](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/GR_IK_2020-06-01.pdf) (German only).

+> Das IK ist ein eindeutiges Merkmal für die Abrechnung medizinischer und rehabilitativer
+> Leistungen mit den Trägern der Sozialversicherung [...]
+Es gilt damit als offizielles Kennzeichen der Leistungsträger und Leistungserbringer
+> im Schriftverkehr und für Abrechnungszwecke (§ 293 SGB V).

+IK numbers are unique identifiers, 9 digits long, which are required for the billing of medical services and used as official identifiers.
+Therefore, every DiGA manufacturer must request an IK number.
+An IK number is also required when [requesting a certificate from ITSG](https://www.itsg.de/produkte/trust-center/zertifikat-beantragen/) which is required for encrypting and decrypting the `nutzdaten` of the request.
+IK numbers might be updated when the name, address, or billing address of a company changes.

+The linked document also holds more information about how the numbers are structured and more importantly, how they can be requested.

+#### Requesting an IK number

+According to section 2.2.1

+> Die Vergabe, die Änderung der Daten [...] erfolgen auf Antrag.
+Der Erfassungsbeleg kann bei der ARGE•IK sowie bei jedem Sozialversicherungsträger angefordert oder auf der Internetseite der ARGE•IK (www.arge-ik.de) heruntergeladen werden.

+You need to request the IK or changes using a form.
+You can check the [ARGE-IK](https://www.dguv.de/arge-ik/index.jsp) website for more information (German).
+Specific information for requesting the number can be found in the [Antrag](https://www.dguv.de/arge-ik/antrag/index.jsp) tab.
+The form can be sent by email and a blueprint can be downloaded [here](https://www.dguv.de/medien/arge-ik/downloads/erfass.pdf).

 ### Verfahren